Toronto subway: Design and public art

 According to a 1991 CBC report, "aesthetics weren't really a priority" on Toronto's subway system, describing stations as "a series of bathrooms without plumbing".
 Since that time, Toronto's subway system has had over 40 pieces installed in various subway stations.
 More art appeared as new stations were built and older ones were renovated.

-In 2004, USA Today said of the Sheppard subway line: "Despite the remarkable engineering feats of this metro, known as Sheppard Subway, [it is] the art covering walls, ceilings, and platforms of all five stations that stands out.
+In 2004, USA Today said of Line 4 Sheppard (then known as the Sheppard subway): "Despite the remarkable engineering feats of this metro, known as Sheppard Subway, [it is] the art covering walls, ceilings, and platforms of all five stations that stands out.
 Each station is 'a total art experience where artists have created imaginative environments, uniquely expressing themes of community, location, and heritage' through panoramic landscapes and ceramic wall murals."

 Internet and mobile phone access

 Wireless service implementation

 In 2012, the TTC awarded a contract to BAI Communications Canada to design, build and maintain a celular and Wi-Fi system along Toronto subway lines.
 BAI agreed to pay $25 million to the TTC over a 20-year period for the exclusive rights to provide the service.
 BAI in turn would sell access to the cellular system to other carriers.

 On December 13, 2013, Wi-Fi Internet access was launched at and St. George stations.
 The ad-supported service (branded as "TConnect") was provided by BAI Canada.
 The TTC and BAI Canada planned to offer TConnect at all underground stations.
 Commuters had to view a video advertisement to gain access to the Internet.
 It was expected that all of the 70 subway stations would have service by 2017, as well as the six stations along the Line 1 extension to Vaughan.
 From early December 2015 to late January 2016, users of TConnect were required to authenticate using a Twitter account, with Twitter's Canadian operations sponsoring the TConnect Wi-Fi network.
 Users of the network could sign in to enable an automatic Wi-Fi connection for 30 days.
 This arrangement was resumed on an optional basis from July 2016 to early December 2016.
 By August 2017, Wi-Fi was available at all existing stations and would be available in all future stations.